This post may contain affiliate links.

 - 3 tablespoons apple cider vinegar

-Transfer roasted bones and vegetables to slow cooker.
-Add peppercorns, vinegar and 16 cups water (filtered if possible).
+- Transfer roasted bones and vegetables to slow cooker.
+Add peppercorns, vinegar and 12-16 cups water (depending on the size of your slow cooker).
 Cook on low for 17 hours (or up to 24 hours).

 - Allow to cool, then strain solids from slow cooker and transfer bone broth to air tight containers.
 Refrigerate overnight then skim fat from the top of the cold broth.
 If you plan to use the broth within a few days, leave it in the refrigerator.
 Otherwise, transfer to freezer to store for up to 6 months.